Austin Truck Accident Lawyer

 - Employers are liable for any accidents caused by its employees while they are acting within the course and scope of their employment.

-If you or someone you love have been injured in an 18-wheeler commercial accident, contact our law firm today today.
+If you or someone you love has been injured in an 18-wheeler commercial accident on the Eagle Ford Shale, contact attorney Joe Lopez today.
 Attorney Joe Lopez has years of experience helping clients receive the compensation they deserve.
-Call us at 512-580-9962.
+Call us today at (512) 580-9962.